 Should every page have a feedback widget?

-No. Add feedback where users are making decisions, getting blocked, or completing meaningful work.
-More prompts is not the same as more signal.
+No. Add feedback where users are making decisions, getting blocked, or finishing meaningful work.
+More prompts isn't more signal.
+It's more noise and more dismissed dialogs.

 Is NPS enough for in-app feedback?

 Not by itself.
-NPS can help you track sentiment at a high level, but it rarely gives enough product context to decide what to fix next.
-If you are weighing that tradeoff, read NPS alternatives for SaaS.
+NPS can track sentiment at a high level, but it rarely gives you the product context you need to fix anything.
+If you're weighing that tradeoff, read NPS alternatives for SaaS.

-Replace rigid forms with one open-ended prompt tied to a real product moment, then make sure the team actually reviews and acts on the answers.
+Replace one rigid form with one open-ended prompt tied to a real product moment, then make sure someone on the team actually reviews the answers each week.

-Audyr helps product teams collect feedback in-app, merge duplicates automatically, and push the clearest requests into the systems they already use.
-If you want a lightweight setup, pricing is flat and simple, and if you want the next operational layer, the customer feedback loop template for SaaS shows how to run it.
+Audyr helps product teams collect in-app feedback, merge duplicates automatically, and push the clearest requests into the systems they already use.
+For a lightweight setup path, pricing stays simple.
+For the next operational layer, the customer feedback loop template for SaaS shows how to run the whole thing end-to-end.